alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 are a long-standing alternative to rockets for reaching space.
 For instance,
 [Angel (2006)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1859907/) proposes an electromagnetic launcher to cool the Earth.
-In this article we will explore how to build one today.
+In this article we will explore how to build one today, and how it would help in space exploration.

 ## The Space Gun